microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

     order: 50
 ---

-The `github` provides several helper functions to query GitHub.
-It also provides the connection information for more advanced usage.
+The `github` module provides several helper functions to query GitHub, along with the connection information for more advanced usage.

 ## Configuration

-The `github` configuration is automatically sniffed from the environment and git.
+The `github` configuration is automatically detected from the environment and git.

-The GitHub token is read from the `GITHUB_TOKEN` environment variable.
+- The GitHub token is read from the `GITHUB_TOKEN` environment variable.
 Some queries might work without authentication for public repositories.

 ### GitHub CodeSpaces